NicolasLeo-hub/PI-GaPhi/README.md

 ## What the ```PI-GaPhI``` algorithm does:
-1. Load and convert INDIP text file (".txt") into a MATLAB matrix
+1. Load and convert INDIP text file (".txt") into a MATLAB matrix;
-2. Detect Gait Cycle Phases from anatomic clustering of channels of PI
+2. Detect Gait Cycle Phases from anatomic clustering of channels of PI;
-3. Save and visualize results.
+3. Visualize results.

 ## Files description
 The following files are provided within the GitHub repository: